Best Oatmeal Cookies

 - Egg

-- Canola Oil – This will help the cookies spread and give them a crispy exterior.
+- Canola Oil – This will help the cookies spread just a bit and give them a crispy exterior.

 - Rolled Oats – I use old fashioned rolled oats, not quick oats.